 For example, many of our campers are passionate supporters of Farm Sanctuary, which rescues farm animals in need.
 In 2016, YEA Campers from all over the country participated in the sanctuary's annual Walk For Farm Animals fundraiser, including 10 who met up and walked and fundraised together in the New York walk and 4 in Boston.

 Groups of campers and staff have also met up at local VegFests, Bernie Sanders rallies, the People's Climate March in New York City, local peace and justice rallies, and more.

-And of course, in this day and age, there is a huge online support system for YEA Campers through our private Facebook groups and people having friends who care as much as they do about important causes is a great reminder that you are not alone and that you are part of a larger movement to make our world a better place.
+And of course, in this day and age, there is a huge online support system for YEA Campers through our private Facebook groups and other social media.
+Having friends who care as much as you do about important causes is a great reminder that you are not alone and that you are part of a larger movement to make our world a better place.

 DOES YEA CAMP SOUND PERFECT FOR YOU?

 We got you covered!